 Qixi Bridge Lesson – used for the meshing of Valentine’s day and the Chinese equivalent

-Background information: The Qixi bridge is a Chinese story about the cowherd and the weaver girl in Chinese mythology.
-Their love was forbidden, so they were banished to opposite sides of the silver river (which is a symbol of the milky way).
-Once a year, on the 7th day of the 7th lunar month, a flock of magpies would form a bridge to reunite the lovers for one day.
+Background information: Qixi is a chinese story about the cowherd and the weaver girl in chinese mythology.
+Thier love was forbidden so they were banished to opposite sides of the silver river (which is a symbol of the milky way).
+Once a year on the 7th day of the 7th lunar month a flock of magpies would form a bridge to reunite the lovers for one day.

-In China, this story inspires the Qixi festival.
-While the festival is not held close to Valentine’s day, it touches on similar themes and can be used around that time as well.
+In China this story inspires the Qixi festival.
+While the festival in not held close to valentine’s day, it touches on similar themes and can be used around that time as well.

 - Hold a sheet of white paper in a landscape manner.
 Fold the paper by touching the right end to the left end.

 - Cut two horizontal lines in the center of the paper.

 - Unfold the paper to reveal a 3D bridge